 In states with baiting bans, a lot more than hunter’s hunting tactics change.
 If the regulations banning baiting span throughout the year hunters have to start thinking of ways to attract deer even when trying to census them with trail cameras.
 Whether hunting or trying to capture deer on trail cameras, there are a couple of options that can attract deer without congregating them to one specific point.

 A couple of ideas that might immediately come to mind would include mock scrapes and waterholes for deer.
-However, there still may be some concern in these attractants as prions may be spread through urine and saliva.
+However, there still may be some concern about these attractants as prions may be spread through urine and saliva.
 Both mock scrapes and small waterholes congregate deer to one specific point, a point in which they will interact with the soil or water, where prions could exist.

 Where does this leave you?
-One of the best (and safest) way to attract deer for hunting or trail cameras is to use food plots.
-Compared to bait sites, they may take a little more work, but can result in a safe way to attract deer, and if done right, even more deer than your standard bait pile.
-Since the deer aren’t congregating in one particular point (like a salt block) and/or interacting with the soil or swapping saliva it is an ethical and safe to way to attract deer in as natural of a way as possible.
+One of the best (and safest) ways to attract deer for hunting or trail cameras is to use food plots.
+Compared to bait sites, they may take a little more work but can result in a safe way to attract deer, and if done right, even more deer than your standard bait pile.
+Since the deer aren’t congregating in one particular point (like a salt block) and/or interacting with the soil or swapping saliva it is ethical and safe to way to attract deer in as natural of a way as possible.

 Using Food Plots to Attract Deer